1. How much space is available to me on the Datastore via DataSync?

 3. Who is entitled to use the DataSync service?

 This service is available for University Staff and Research Post-Graduates (PGRs).
-It is not available for Under-Graduates, Visitors or Taught Post-Graduates (PGTs).
+It is not available for Under-Graduates or Taught Post-Graduates (PGTs).

 The user account you are sharing with has not been activated.
-Please ask the user to login to DataSync.
+Please ask the user to log into DataSync first ant try again.

 5. Can I connect to DataSync via WebDAV?